Being A Caring Church Webinar

 Arlan Miller: Or even get to that point when, let’s say you’re dealing with a loss or, hard experience and the anniversary is coming up to be proactively in your minds kind of reaching out or thinking about it.
 Yeah.
 That’s okay.

-Ted Witzig, Jr: If they love me, they would know.
+Ted Witzig, Jr: If they love me, they will know.
 But it can happen in church.
-Don’t they know that this is the [00:41:00] time of year that such and such happened, and maybe we should know.
+Don’t they know that this is the time of year that such and such happened, and maybe we should know.
 Maybe we should remember, but the fact is.

 Arlan Miller: You’re asking for a mind reading and goes on.

 Ted Witzig, Jr: That’s the thing.
-So I would say that one of the best things I could do is with, you, Arlan, is just say, you know what this is, you know let’s, say we’re, on long lunchroom.
+So, I would say that one of the best things I could do is with, you, Arlan, is just say, you know what this is, you know let’s, say we’re, in a long lunchroom.

 Ted Witzig, Jr: And then I also don’t look at, you and think you know, what’s wrong with you that you that, you don’t care.
 And it’s actually that, not that you don’t care.